What is Agile Project Management?

 - Teams self-organize themselves according to the goals needed to be achieved within the timeframe.

 Teams regularly reflect and adjust behavior according to the changes that happen in and around keeping up with the competitors.

-The current pace of technical reformation can change an industry in a short span of time.
+The current pace of technical reformation can change the industry in a short span of time.
 Companies that have been in business for decades understand that they aren’t equipped to adapt just as quickly.
-An Agile approach is all about working more collaboratively, to release product sooner, to get feedback quicker.
+An Agile approach is all about working more collaboratively, releasing products sooner, to get feedback quicker.
 It encourages companies to streamline their methods and react when they see changes occur.

 - Inspection: Appropriate checks are done to keep track of the progress towards Agile aims to detect unacceptable variances.

 - Adaptation: Modifying a process as soon as possible to reduce any further concerns or modifications.